Abooafifah/Empovation-Challenge/README.md

 GROUP BY Name
 ORDER BY COUNT(*) DESC.

-Q2.List of Products
+# Q2.List of Products
-Write a SQL query to List of Products Sold in 2020 Q3.Find Customers in a Specific City
+Write a SQL query to List of Products Sold in 2020
+# Code:
+SELECT DISTINCT Product_Name
+FROM Products P
+INNER JOIN Sales S
+ON P.ProductKey=S.ProductKey
+WHERE Order_Date BETWEEN '2020-01-01' AND '2020-12-31'

+# Q3.Find Customers in a Specific City
-Write a query to find all Customer Details from California (CA) Q4.Calculate Total Sales Quantity
+Write a query to find all Customer Details from California (CA)

+Q4.Calculate Total Sales Quantity
 Write a query to calculate the Total Sales Quantity for product 2115 Q5.Store Information Retrieval